dt-stan/aws-serverless-shopping-cart-monitored-by-dt/README.md

 ### Update the correct IAM Role

-IAM permissions have been tricky and thus please update the IAM permissions of the amplifyconsole-backend-role as listed in amplifyconsole-backend-role.md file in this directory
+IAM permissions have been tricky and thus please update the IAM permissions of the as listed in [amplifyconsole-backend-role.md](./amplifyconsole-backend-role.md) file in this directory

 ### Installing OneAgent for Lambda